I’ve been thinking about Jesus’ death and resurrection ~ those powerful moments that split history.

-The absolute greatest moment in my life is when I made, what 19th century minister Oswald Chambers calls, a “complete and effective decision about sin.”
+The greatest moment in my life is when I made, what Oswald Chambers calls, a “complete and effective decision about sin.”
 It happened when I knelt at a dark-stained pine bench in a little Arkansas church.

 Pastor Mike knelt on the other side and leaned over to talk to me.
 The piano clanged, “Just as I Am,” and drowned out most of his words.
 I couldn’t speak but I cried and nodded.
 Yes, I believe Jesus died for my sin.
 Yes, I want Him to be Lord of my life.